buddhist-uni/buddhist-uni.github.io/_content/av/mn117-explanation_brahmali.md

 minutes: 103
 ---

-Ajahn Brahmali walks us through this sutta on Right Concentration and explains how it changed slightly in the Theravada recension.
+Ajahn Brahmali walks us through this sutta on Right Concentration and explains how it changed slightly in the Theravāda recension.